Divi vs Elementor: Which Page Builder Should You Use in 2026?

 Should you use a page builder at all?

 This is worth asking directly.
-Page builders made sense in the pre-Gutenberg era when WordPress’s native editor couldn’t produce complex layouts.
-In 2026, Gutenberg’s block system is capable of most layouts — and keeps your content in standard HTML rather than builder-specific markup.
+Page builders made sense in the pre-Gutenberg era when WordPress’s native editor could not produce complex layouts.
+In 2026, Gutenberg’s block system handles most layouts.
+And it keeps your content in standard HTML rather than builder-specific data formats.

 If your client edits content, both builders are justified.
-If you’re the only one editing, and you’re comfortable with code, consider GeneratePress + Gutenberg.
+If you are the only one editing, and you are comfortable with code, consider GeneratePress or a block theme with Gutenberg.
 Your pages will be smaller, faster, and not locked into a builder’s data format.

-Both Divi and Elementor create a mild form of lock-in — switching builders later means rebuilding every page.
-That’s worth knowing before you start.
+Both Divi and Elementor create a form of lock-in.
+Switching builders later means rebuilding every page.
+That is worth knowing before you commit.

 Frequently Asked Questions